 Discover the incredible “Garden of France” in this 8 day / 7 night tour as you cycle at your own pace, stopping to admire the stately elegance of centuries-old chateaux or to visit a museum, church or wine cave, always assured that your charming room and delightful dinner are waiting for you at the end of the day.
 Cycle through the scenic vineyards and fragrant forests south of Tours and visit the “must-see” Villandry Gardens, handsome Azay-le-Rideau Chateau, the incomparable Chateau Chenonceau, the mighty Chateau Chambord and the best furnished of all the castles, the Chateau de Cheverny.
 Your luggage is transported each day from hotel to hotel.
 Daily stages are 22 – 32 miles with the option to cycle more if you choose.
 Accommodations are in elegant three and four-star chateaux and manors.
 The food is sumptuous and elegantly served.

-You’ll bike today to the remarkable Chenonceau Castle, the “jewel” of the Loire Valley, that stretches across the River Cher in a perfect harmony of “water, greenery, gardens and trees”.
-It is one of the most visited landmarks in all of France.
-The chateau is dedicated to the “Ladies of Chenonceau”, six women under whose influence this elegant chateau developed from a fortified mill.
+You’ll bike today to the remarkable Chenonceau Castle, jewel of the Loire Valley, with grounds that stretch across the River Cher in a perfect harmony of “water, greenery, gardens, and trees.”
+It’s one of the most visited landmarks in all of France.
+The chateau is dedicated to the “Ladies of Chenonceau,” six women under whose influence this elegant chateau developed from a fortified mill.

-Biking on the small country roads around Cheverny is superb and today you’ll visit the impressive Chateau de Chambord, the largest of the Loire Valley chateaux.
-With 440 rooms it is one of the most extravagant commissions of its age.
+Biking on the small country roads around Cheverny is superb, and today you’ll visit the largest of the Loire Valley chateaux, Chateau de Chambord.
+With 440 rooms it’s one of the most extravagant commissions of its age.
 You’ll also bike by the much less visited Chateau de Villesavin.
-In the evening another regional dinner, prepared with fresh products, awaits you in the dining room of your hotel.
+In the evening another regional meal, prepared with fresh products, awaits you in your hotel.

 Take the TGV from Paris to Tours (or St. Pierre-des-Corps, a suburb of Tours) and then a cab to the first hotel, Chateau de Beaulieu.
 For last minute train schedules visit the website of the French Railways, www.sncf.com.